How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 Do I have lazy glutes?

 It’s difficult to determine if you have “lazy glutes” without a proper assessment from a medical professional.
-However, there are some signs that may indicate weak glutes.

 Does sitting make your glutes flat?